How long have you been in business?

 How many trends have you seen come and go since you have been open?

-What is the best thing you have gained or witnessed from owning/ starting the shop?
+What is the best thing you gained or witnessed from owning/ starting Circuit?

-If you could have one BMX part that doesn’t exist yet, what would it be?
+If you can have one BMX product that doesn’t exist yet what would it be?

-Where do you see the shop in 10 years?
+Where do you see Circuit in ten years?

 Owning a building with a ramp/park in it.
 A bigger and better Circuit BMX!!
 Thanks to everyone out there that supports Circuit and BMX.